ewest12/Synthesizer_Program/README.md

 2. Key maps for note playback are outlined in "settings.py"
 3. Pressing "space" will stop any current function
 4. Pressing 'q' or clicking the exit "x" will close the program
 5. User can type a custom URI code for a song in the input box.
 Clipboard usage (i.e. Copy + Paste) is not supported.
-User only needs to enter unique code following spotify:track:
+User only needs to enter unique code following "spotify:track:" To get this information, log into spotify, right click on a song, click "share song", and then click "copy URI."
+Paste into a text editor like Notepad and type out URI.
+Press "enter" to set this as the new sample song.

 #Known bugs
 1.None